mufidu/mufidu.com/posts/pagi.md

 Meanwhile, if I play PES in the morning or scroll through Instagram and Twitter, I'll end up doing nothing that day.
 Even though I supposed to study all day, because my college entrance exam is near.

-We really should maximizing our time in the morning. <mark>At that time our brains are still in its freshest state</mark>, after a full night of rest, they are not used to think about anything.
+We really should maximizing our time in the morning. ==At that time our brains are still in its freshest state==, after a full night of rest, they are not used to think about anything.

 It's a shame if you only use it in the morning for playing games and non-productive activities, because we don't take full advantage of our brain's performance.